OpenBuddy/OpenBuddy/README.md

 For now, only OpenBuddy-LLaMA series models are supported by llama.cpp, the developers of llama.cpp are working on adding support for Falcon models.

-## Usage with Transformers on a high-end GPU
+## Usage with Transformers

 To use OpenBuddy with huggingface's Transformers library on a GPU, follow the [hello.py](examples/hello.py) example.
 For a more comprehensive understanding of text generation, please refer to the [Transformers documentation](https://huggingface.co/docs/transformers/index).

-A 7B model may require up to 24GB of GPU memory.
+Please note that a 7B model may require up to 24GB of GPU memory.

-## Usage with Inference Frameworks
+## Usage with Inference Infrastructure

+We are actively working on developing our own inference infrastructure, [GrandSage](https://github.com/OpenBuddy/GrandSage).
+GrandSage is a scalable, high-performance, distributed inference engine for OpenBuddy models.
+It aims to support both CPU and GPU inference, and is capable of serving multiple models simultaneously.

-LLM inference frameworks including [Langport](https://github.com/vtuber-plan/langport) and [FastChat](https://github.com/lm-sys/FastChat), have been adapted to support OpenBuddy.
+LLM inference frameworks including [Langport](https://github.com/vtuber-plan/langport) and [FastChat](https://github.com/lm-sys/FastChat), have also been adapted to support OpenBuddy.
 Please refer to the respective repositories for more information.

-We are actively working on developing our own inference system, [GrandSage](https://github.com/OpenBuddy/GrandSage).
-GrandSage is currently in the early stages of development.

 ## Disclaimer